Tight Last-Iterate Convergence of the Extragradient and the Optimistic Gradient Descent-Ascent Algorithm for Constrained Monotone Variational Inequalities: Introduction

-A major challenge we face for establishing the last-iterate convergence for EG in the constrained setting is the choice of the convergence measure.
-In the unconstrained case, the central performance measure is the norm of the operator.
+A major challenge we face for establishing the last-iterate convergence for EG or OGDA in the constrained setting is the choice of the convergence measure.
+For simplicity, we focus on our choice of the performance measure for EG, as our performance measure for OGDA is similar and inspired by our performance measure for EG. In the unconstrained case, the central performance measure for EG is the norm of the operator.
 The key component in both~\citep{golowich_last_2020} and~\citep{gorbunov_extragradient_2021} is to establish that the norm of the operator at the last iterate (also the $T$-th iterate) is upper bounded by $O(\frac{1}{\sqrt{T}})$, which implies a $O(\frac{1}{\sqrt{T}})$ last-iterate convergence rate for the gap function.

 In the constrained setting, the norm of the operator is a poor choice to measure convergence, as it can be far away from $0$ even in the limit, and is hence insufficient to guarantee convergence in terms of the gap function.
 A standard generalization of the norm of the operator in the constrained setting is the natural residual (Definition~\ref{def:natural residual}), which takes the constraints into account and is guaranteed to converge to $0$ in the limit.
 Unfortunately, we observe that the natural residual is \emph{not monotonically decreasing} even in basic bilinear games (see Appendix~\ref{sec:counterexamples}), making it difficult to directly analyze.
 Similar non-monotonicity has been observed for several other natural performance measures such as the norm of the operator mapping introduced in \citep{diakonikolas_halpern_2020} and the gap function, leaving all these performance measures unsuitable.
 See more discussion about these performance measures in Section~\ref{sec:performance measure} and Appendix~\ref{sec:counterexamples}.